Penguin Class – Year 2

 - Reading records are collected in and checked on Thursday, and will be returned on Monday.
 Returned reading books are quarantined before going back into our class library.
 We will try to ensure children have additional books as hey will be changed less frequently – please feel free to read other books to supplement this.

-- Spelling Shed and Times Table Rock Stars Log in details are in your child’s reading record; look out for Bug Club log in details coming soon!
+- Spelling Shed, Bug Club and Times Table Rock Stars Log in details are in your child’s reading record.

 - The times tables we focus on are the 2, 10, 5 and 3 times tables.

-- Penguin Class will have Forest School inspired learning on alternate half terms, so will need to wear their Forest School clothing and school jumper/cardigan on Wednesday next half term (half terms 2, 4 and 6 commencing 2nd November, 22nd February, 7th June).
+- Penguin Class will have Forest School inspired learning on alternate half terms (half terms 2, 4 and 6 commencing 2nd November, 22nd February, 7th June).